The Question

 never landing.

-And maybe that’s it
+And maybe that’s it.

-the light switch flicks on,
+The light switch flicks on.

-then back on again.
+Then on again.

-in the flicker
+And in the flicker -

-that’s where the infinite lives.
+that’s where the Infinite lives.

 To be or not to be?

-That’s the wrong damn question
+That’s the wrong damn question.

-From here at least.
+From here, at least.

 Previous